Employment Outlook & Career Guidance for Marriage Family Therapists

 - Faith-based agencies

-The average wage for a marriage and family therapist is nearly $44,000 per year, with the top 10-percent making almost $82,000 and the lowest 10-percent making $31,000.
+The BLS reports that the average wage for a marriage and family therapist is $63,300 per year, with the top 10% making upwards of $98,700 and the lowest 10% making about $36,840.
 Upward mobility with prospects for a higher salary, promotion, and good work balance is average, as is job flexibility when compared to all careers.
 Stress level is above average.

 Learn more about how to become an MFT.